A combined first and second order model for a junction with ramp buffer: Abstract

 \section{Abstract}

-Second order macroscopic traffic flow models are well-known to be able to reproduce the so-called capacity drop effect, i.e., the phenomenon that the outflow of a congested region is substantially lower than the maximum achievable flow in this particular area.
-Within this work, we propose a first order network model that is solely modified at the intersection points so that the capacity drop is captured.
-Theoretical investigations motivate the new choice of coupling conditions and illustrate the difference to purely first and second order network models.
-A numerical example considering the optimal control of an on-ramp merging into a main road highlights that the combined model generates similar results as a second order model but at significantly lower computational costs.
+Second order macroscopic traffic flow models are able to reproduce the so-called capacity drop effect, i.e., the phenomenon that the outflow of a congested region is substantially lower than the maximum achievable flow.
+Within this work, we propose a first order model for a junction with ramp buffer that is solely modified at the intersection so that the capacity drop is captured.
+Theoretical investigations motivate the new choice of coupling conditions and illustrate the difference to purely first and second order models.
+The numerical example considering the optimal control of the onramp merging into a main road highlights that the combined model generates similar results as the second order model.

 {\bf AMS subject classifications:} 65M08, 90C30